Installation

 Initial Setup

-After installation, access the web interface and log in with the default credentials:
+After installation, access the web interface and log in with the credentials obtained above:

 • Username: admin